jepsen-io/maelstrom/doc/workloads.md

 ### RPC: Write!

 Blindly overwrites the value of a key.
 Creates keys if they do not presently exist.
-Servers should respond with a `write_ok` response once the write is complete.
+Servers should respond with a `read_ok` response once the write is complete.

 Request: